 - The current rules regarding depreciation deductions, including the expensing elections of §179, the first-year requirements of §168, the standard MACRS depreciation rules, plus the overall limitations on luxury automobiles

 - Methods of accounting -- Application and choices

-- In-depth analysis of Form 4797 dealing with depreciation recapture
+- In-depth analysis of Form 4797 dealing with the sale of business property and depreciation recapture

 - Deductible expenses -- including rules on meals and entertainment

 - Computation of tax liability, including alternative minimum tax

 - Overview of many common business deductions; which are deductible and which are M-1 items?

 - How to practically handle uniform capitalization and inventory accounting for a small manufacturing concern

 - The manufacturers deduction for domestic production, including small business safe harbors